Mohamedzaakii/Mohamedzaakii/README.md

 ###

-<p align="left">Results-driven DevOps Engineer experienced with Kubernetes, CI/CD pipelines, Infrastructure as Code, and AWS.
-Skilled at automating cloud infrastructure, developing robust scripts, and managing Linux environments to deliver scalable, reliable, and high-performance systems.
-Passionate about optimizing workflows and building resilient cloud-native solutions.</p>
+<p align="left">DevOps Engineer with expertise in Kubernetes, CI/CD pipelines, Infrastructure as Code with Terraform, Configuration Management with Ansible, and AWS, focused on automating cloud environments, managing Linux systems, and delivering resilient, secure, and high-performance cloud-native solutions.</p>

 ###